Police negotiators are black belts in dialog

 There may be a time when a negotiator will find themselves unable to stop a violent suspect from causing harm.
 The suspect might refuse the negotiator’s efforts to develop a rapport.
 Try as they might, the negotiator will realize that a hostage’s life is in danger.

 Then it will happen.
 They will hear the sudden explosion of the distractive device, the shouts, “Police!
 Drop your weapon!” and occasionally shots, “All clear, shots fired, the suspect is down.
 We will need EMS.
 We’re OK.”

 Any negotiator who has experienced this should NOT feel like they failed as a negotiator.
 Their time with the suspect most likely showed a sincere effort to create a peaceful resolution.
 If they could not convince the suspect to curb his or her violence, it’s safe to say it was not going to be a peaceful surrender.

 The negotiator’s extended dialog should be evidence of the fact that the suspect was an imminent threat to the hostages.
 This will allow the tactical commander to make a sound decision based on real-time intelligence.

 Many crisis negotiating teams train separately from tactical teams, but since operations sometimes require working in the field together, it’s also important that they train together.
 There is a great deal of audio and video technology available that can be used to enhance tactical team operations and aid in negotiation.
 There are incredible benefits to cross-training some tactical team operators as negotiators, and the communications skills offered in crisis negotiation training can be applied on a daily basis.
 By the same token, it allows for an even more flexible response to train some negotiators in basic SWAT.

 Sometimes, talk is not cheap.
-In fact, when a negotiator is involved a dialog with an armed and dangerous suspect threatening innocents, talk could be priceless.
+In fact, when a negotiator is involved in a dialog with an armed and dangerous suspect threatening innocents, talk could be priceless.